denysdovhan/wtfjs/README.md

 Impressed?
 HTML-like comments were intended to allow browsers that didn't understand the `<script>` tag to degrade gracefully.
 These browsers, e.g. Netscape 1.x are no longer popular.
 So there is really no point in putting HTML comments in your script tags anymore.

-Since Node.js is based on V8 engine, HTML-like comments are supported in the Node.js runtime too.
-Moreover, they're a part of specification:
+Since Node.js is based on the V8 engine, HTML-like comments are supported by the Node.js runtime too.
+Moreover, they're a part of the specification:

 * [**B.1.3** HTML-like Comments](https://www.ecma-international.org/ecma-262/#sec-html-like-comments)